 2019 Junior Market Livestock Identification for the Dodge County Fair

 You have enrolled in a market livestock project.
 What’s next?
 The animal identification process for youth market livestock involve no live weigh-in of beef, sheep, or swine.
-Livestock will be identified through the Meat Animal Sale Committee, tagging livestock and hair DNA.
+Livestock will be identified through the Meat Animal Sale Committee by tagging livestock, hair DNA, and registration.
 Please see the colored hyperlinks below for information.

-2019 Junior Market Swine Identification for the Dodge County Fair will open in April.
+2019 Junior Market Swine Identification for the Dodge County Fair is open.
+Identification kits will be available from the Extension office upon request.

 - SWINE – Hair-DNA Sample Collection How To Instructions